-- 2) Additionally, the impact of the data after the start of rescue medication will be evaluated.
-HbA1c values collected after the start of rescue medication will be considered missing, and the MMRM analyses will be performed.
-Same statistics provided for the primary analysis will be presented. - 3) Tipping point analysis will be conducted.
+- 1) Tipping point analysis will be conducted.
 Data after rescue medication will be considered as missing.
 Following steps will be followed: - a.
-Create monotone missing data as step a in 1); - b.
+Create monotone missing data as step a in Section of 8.1.1; - b.
 Regression approach under MAR will be used to generate complete datasets.
-The predictors for the regression imputation model at any time point will be region, treatment, and HbA1c at all previous time points, including baseline.
-The first imputed values will be penalized or rewarded based on the treatment subject received: - Subjects in the bexagliflozin group: missing value will be analyzed assuming the treatment effect is worsened by $\delta 1$ (where $\delta = 0.1$ to 0.5, in step of 0.1) compared to the subjects who have no missing value in the reduction of HbA1c value; - Subjects in the sitagliptin group: missing value will be analyzed assuming the treatment effect is better by $\delta 2$ (where $\delta = 0.1$ to 0.5, in step of 0.1) compared to the subjects who have no missing value in the reduction of HbA1c value;
+The predictors for the regression imputation model at any time point will be country, treatment, and HbA{1c} at all previous time points, including baseline.
+The first imputed values will be penalized or rewarded based on the treatment subject received: - \circ Subjects in the bexagliflozin group: missing value will be analyzed assuming the treatment effect is worsened by $\delta 1$ (where $\delta = 0.1$ to 0.5, in step of 0.1) compared to the subjects who have no missing value in the reduction of HbA{1c} value; - o Subjects in the placebo group: missing value will be analyzed assuming the treatment effect is better by $\delta 2$ (where $\delta = 0$ to 0.5, in step of 0.1) compared to the subjects who have no missing value in the reduction of HbA{1c} value;